R2D2oid/wslogs_topicmodeling/README.md

-# Network Logs Topic modeling
+# Anomaly Detection with Topic modeling on Network Logs
 anomaly detection in hosted website logs using topic models

 ## to run